pse3/SGfM/INSTALL.md

 **Important Note:**
-Please go over to your profile page and immediately change the password, so nobody can access your GitLab by using this login information later on.
+Please go over to your profile page and immediately change the password, so nobody can access your site using this login information later on.

+If you occur any problems during installation, please let us know by contacting us via github issue tracker

 **Enjoy!**